 The Yungas pygmy owl was recognized as a distinct species quite recently in the 1990s.
 They are small birds that are about 16cm long and are mostly nocturnal.
 Its song involves a series of slow-paced hollow notes.

 These owls can have plumes in three colors.
 Grey plumes are rare, while Brown plumes and Rufous plumes are common.
-They have pale white spots throughout the body and pale white bands on its tail.
+They have pale white spots throughout the body and pale white bands on their tails.

 The adults have a spotted crown, while the juveniles have an unmarked one.
 They have golden yellow eyes and dirty yellow toes.
 Unlike other owl breeds, Pygmy owls do not have ear tufts.